dittocade/comps/README.md

-# Fancade Club Components
+# Dittocade Components

-Shared UI components for the Fancade Club.
+Shared UI components for the Dittocade.

 ## Building